Found us from search engine?

 Well, in today’s article I would like to do a little testing on the meta description to find out…does is it really worth our time and effort anymore.
 Let’s read on to find out.

-Let’s us start by looking at these experiments now.
+Let’s us start by looking at the few meta descriptions example now.

-The purpose of this experiment is to find out whether or not Google will use my meta description as a snippet to show it to my user or to totally ignored what I’ve written and return what they think is appropriate to the user.
+The purpose of this experiment is to find out whether or not search engines use meta descriptions as a snippet to show it to my user or to totally ignored what I’ve written and return what they think is appropriate to the user.

 Before starting this experiment, I’ve written this as a meta description for this particular post: A Peek Into The Mind Of A Successful Growth Hacker